 In the first 6 cycles of intrauterine insemination, 50% of women under age 40 are pregnant.

 Intrauterine insemination is a simple and painless assisted procreation procedure.
-Although the effectiveness is severely challenged after 3 or 4 failures, the procedure is reimbursed by the RAMQ up to 9 cycles.
+Although the effectiveness is severely challenged after 3 or 4 failures.

 It’s used when: